NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

 Updating firmware
 -----------------

-To increase chances for hardware to work, we'll start by updating RPi firmware:
+To benefit from updates and bug fixes from the vendor, we'll start by updating RPi firmware:

 .. code:: shell-session